captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ## OLIVIA:
 Believe it or not, I’m wonderful too.
 This may be a first.
 Both of us wonderful at the same time.

+---

---- ordered you a caramel latte.
+I ordered you a caramel latte.
 Twenty minutes ago, glacier standard time.

 ---